 - Collision mitigation braking assist which applies brake pressure when an unavoidable collision is determined or when an "unavoidable" situation is created out of thin air by the robot mind of your car.

-These technolgies are an exciting evolution in car safety.
+These technologies are an exciting evolution in car safety.
 Or at least they should be.

 Let's take a look at some of the most common complaints about Honda Sensing.
 Some are annoyances, some are expensive headaches, while others can actually create more dangerous driving situations than cars without the technology.

-1. Randomly brakes when it detects objects that aren’t there
+1. Randomly brakes when it detects objects that aren't really there ∞

 There are rising concerns that the system will brake for no reason at all.